STEP Grant Information

 Download a printable application ( You must complete both parts of the application to qualify)

-In order to qualify for any funding, the STEP project(s) must meet the following criteria:
+To qualify for any funding, the STEP project(s) must meet the following criteria:

 - Projects can include a variety of requests including, but not limited to: